Is Your Business Stuck in Zombieland?

 The Trust Imperative

 Building trust is an imperative to creating a better world.
 Through my work advocating ethical and values-based leadership, I sometimes see eyes glaze over.
-“Whose values?” people wonder.
+“Whose values?”
 “How do you define what’s ethical?”
 “Can we really act morally in this rough-and-tumble world?”
-Fair questions from people trying to survive in a tough, competitive environment. … Read more
+Fair questions from people trying to survive in a tough, competitive environment.
+While many … Read more

 The Keys to Success

 What are the keys to success?
 I pondered this question when asked to speak at the recent conference.
-My task was to define the X Factor that, combined with IQ (intelligence quotient) and EQ (emotional intelligence), would lead to success, happiness, fulfillment, and achieving one’s best self.
+My task was to define the X factor that, combined with IQ (intelligence quotient) and EQ (emotional intelligence), would lead to success, happiness, fulfillment, and achieving one’s best self.
 A tall order.
 IQ is traditionally one’s inherent … Read more

 A Leadership Lightning Bolt